arrjunjha/slash/README_Sprint1.md

 ### Project: Predicting Product Return Risk in Retail Using Classification

 ## 1. Overview
 In retail and e-commerce, product returns contribute significantly to operational and financial losses.
 This project aims to design a machine learning system that predicts whether an order will be returned or cancelled at the time of purchase.
-This README documents all deliverables for Sprint 1.

 ## 2. Business Problem
 Retailers lose money on logistics, refunds, and product handling due to returns.
 Predicting return risk at order time allows interventions such as confirmation prompts, fraud detection, recommendation adjustments, and optimized shipping decisions.